dawichi/blog/src/content/blog/callbacks-vs-promises.md

 Callbacks, promises and `async`/`await` keywords, are just different ways to work with asynchronous code in JavaScript.

-When you work with asynchronous code, you have to deal with new problems that synchronous code doesn't have.
+When you work with asynchronous code, you must deal with new problems that synchronous code doesn't have.
 For example, when you need to get data from a server, you have to wait for the server to respond.
 In that case, one of the first solutions was to use callbacks.

 ## Callbacks

-> DEF: A callback is just a function that is passed to another function as an argument, and is executed after some operation is complete.
+> DEF: A callback is just a function that is passed to another function as an argument and is executed after some operation is complete.

 Imagine that we want to get data from a server, and we want to `console.log()` it after.
 We cannot do it in a synchronous way, because we don't have the data yet!
-So we wrap the call in a `getDataFromServer()` function, defining a `callback: Function` param that will be executed after the request is completed.
+So, we wrap the call in a `getDataFromServer()` function, defining a `callback: Function` param that will be executed after the request is completed.

 This allows to pass any function as a callback, knowing that the logic will be executed after we got the data!